Police Body Cameras Will Do More Than Just Record You | Fast Company | The Future Of Business

 David Luan, the founder of Dextro and Taser’s new head of AI, touts his software’s ability to automatically tag stored video, and flag suspicious behavior after the fact.
 “We can parse through all the body-worn camera footage and pick out specific moments when a car might have been visible, or when a house might have been visible, or when a gun that’s large enough to be detected is present on-screen,” he says.

 Proponents of video analytics say that the technology could also help reduce uncertainty and preconceptions in officers during heated encounters.
-Smith mentions the Minnesota cop who shot a black motorist named Philando Castile during a traffic stop in September 2016.
+Smith mentions the cop who shot Philando Castile.
 If the officer had known immediately that Castile had a gun license but no violent criminal record, Smith suggests, perhaps he wouldn’t have drawn his weapon so quickly.

 Video analysis software could serve as an automatic “early warning system,” helping to flag officers who exhibit a tendency to, for instance, resort to excessive force or aggressive language in their encounters with the public.
 Agencies are already seeking ways to better track data about officers in order to identify risky patterns of behavior.